Locally Trusted Kitchen Renovation Contractor in Salem, OR — Owner-Run, Honest Estimates & Built to Last

 What VResh Consistently Finds Behind Salem 1970s-90s Kitchen Cabinets

-• Hinge rail failure — particleboard cabinet boxes have lost fastener-holding capacity after 30–50 years of humidity cycling.
-Cabinet doors sag due to structural failure of the box.
+• Hinge rail fastener failure — particleboard cabinet boxes in Salem 1970s-90s kitchens have lost fastener-holding capacity after 30–50 years of kitchen humidity cycling in the Willamette Valley's marine climate.
+Hinge screws pull through; doors sag.
+This is structural failure of the cabinet box.

-• Subfloor moisture at sink base — original cabinets often lacked proper sealing.
-Subfloor below the sink shows elevated moisture on many Salem projects.
+• Subfloor moisture at the sink base — original Salem kitchens frequently lack under-sink sealing; the subfloor below the sink cabinet shows elevated moisture on a majority of projects where original cabinets are being removed.

-• Outdated electrical — older kitchens commonly run two 15-amp circuits instead of required 20-amp dedicated circuits.
-Renovation requires bringing electrical to current code.
+• Outdated electrical — original Salem kitchen circuits run two 15-amp circuits rather than the two 20-amp dedicated circuits required by current code.
+Kitchen renovation requires bringing electrical to current code.

 STEP 02